fusioncha0s/Wyoming-Satellite/README.md

         elif SatelliteConnected.is_type(event.type):
 ```

 You can change these colors to BLACK, WHITE, RED, YELLOW, BLUE, or GREEN.
+Setting to streamingstarted to black keeps the lights off when no voice is detected, and changing the voicestarted to Blue will stay on while you speak so you know when you are done speaking, otherwise kept everything default expect the following changes...
-I set "streamingStarted" and "Transcript" to BLACK.
-I kept everything else as default.
+- I set "streamingStarted" to _BLACK
+- I set "VoiceStarted" to _BLUE

 Reload the services
 ```sh